 A basic science division which deliberately eschews departmental alignments, a clinical science division with the usual array of semi-autonomous chiefs appointed along the lines of clinical specialties and hospital departmental organization and a community medicine division, unorganized except around concepts, many of which have yet to be realized in practice anywhere, is an unstable structure.
 The team fully appreciates that this amorphousness of faculty organization is deliberate and recognizes the bases for the desire of MUN to avoid the rigidities of usual departmental organization.
-However, some mechanism within the faculty for assigning responsibility, deciding on priorities, allocating resources to goals and for evaluating what has been accomplished, will be necessary.
-As senior men demand a measure of autonomy and resources (people, space and dollars) which will allow them to reach their objectives.
-The team recommends continued attention to the internal organization of the faculty.
+However, some mechanism within the faculty for assigning responsibility, deciding on priorities, allocating resources to goals and for are recruited to the Cell Studies and Community Medicine divisions they will demand a measure of autonomy and resources (people, space and dollars) which attention to the internal organization of the faculty.